TL;DR

 - Scale and complexity: team size, data volume, number of users, budget size, project duration

-Project example prompt: Use the STAR method:
+Project-style questions: Use the STAR method:

 - Situation — project context, scope, technical environment